heang23/heang23/README.md

 Furthermore, my strong written skills and clear verbal skills contributed to me receiving a High Distinction for the final projects at university and bootcamp class.

-👀 I’m interested in Data and Engineering
+👀 I’m interested in Data, Electrical and Electronic Engineering

 🌱 I’m alway up for environmental sustainability and innovative policies